itlab-vision/opencv-samples-perf-analysis/README.md

   using the OpenCV library.
 - `reader` is a directory that contains implementation of data readers (currently, Cifar-10 data reader is available).
-- `utils` is a directory that contains utilities to check applications correctness.
+- `utils` is a directory that contains utilities to check correctness of the developed applications.
+- `scripts` is a directory that contains auxiliary scripts to build and run samples on x86 and RISC-V.

-## How to build OpenCV to run on RISC-V
+## How to build OpenCV for RISC-V

 We build OpenCV on Ubuntu (for example, installed on Windows).